Areas of specialisation

 At least two flight assistants are on duty around the clock.

-How does one become a flight helper?
+How do you become a flight assistant?

 What equipment is used?